clairblacketer/CDMTestforPages/README.md

 # CDMTestforPages
-This is a test repository intended for playing with github pages and jekyll
+This is a test repository intended for playing with github pages